 I miss the Italian lifestyle.
 In London, quality of everything is very low.
 Food, transport, life, housing, clothes, always poor quality, no matter how much you pay.

-Also, in Italy, there is a sense of aesthetics that’s missing in London; here, there is no sense of beauty, no sense of elegance.
+In Italy, there's a sense of aesthetics that’s missing in London; here, there's no sense of beauty, no sense of elegance.
 People in London are very pragmatic; they don’t care about pleasure.
 There is no la dolce vita.
 It makes life very dry.
 But life is about compromise.